ko1/rubyhackchallenge/EN/4_bug.md

 ### Bug report

-Let's consider that new Ruby (such as Ruby 2.6.0) is released with `hello()` method.
+Let's consider that a new Ruby (such as Ruby 2.6.0) is released with `hello()` method.
 Many Ruby users love `hello()` method and this method is used so much times.
 You got a reputation by writing this method.
 Congratulations!

-But many users use it, issues are also reported.
+But as many users use it, issues are also reported.
-Redmine ticket are filed.
+A ticket are filed into Redmine.

 ```